QUVA-Lab/artemis/README.md

 ## Installation

+**As of release 2.0.0 on November 13, 2017, Artemis now supports Python 3**

 To use artemis from within your project, use the following to install Artemis and its dependencies: (You probably want to do this in a virtualenv with the latest version of pip - run `virtualenv venv; source venv/bin/activate; pip install --upgrade pip;` to make one and enter it).